 It happens to us all.
 We have a plan for the day, we arrive in the office, we check our email first and the next thing we know its lunchtime!
 Sound familiar?
-Read on to learn tips on how to take control of your Inbox.
+Read on to learn tips on how to take control of your Inbox and manage your time.

 Our intentions are good, “I’ll just clear my Inbox before I start and then I will feel more organised”.
 But of course those emails just keep arriving because every reply we send prompts another one!
 And our stress levels increase because we don’t feel we are getting anywhere.
 And our plan for the day?
 Well our email processing may have cleared some items but it may not.
 And that’s the problem, its reactive, it’s not planned.
 In fact we are often responding to someone else’s priorities.